Home » Wiki » List of Ports Required for Active Directory and PKI

 Kerberos Authentication

-• TCP/UDP 88: Kerberos authentication uses TCP and UDP port 88 for ticket-granting ticket requests.
+• TCP/UDP Port 88: Kerberos authentication uses TCP and UDP port 88 for ticket-granting ticket requests.
 Port 88 must open between clients and domain controllers.

 SMB and RPC

-• TCP 445: SMB communication for file and printer sharing utilizes TCP port 445.
+• TCP Port 445: SMB communication for file and printer sharing utilizes TCP port 445.
 SMB is required for Active Directory replication.

-• TCP 135: RPC dynamic port allocation requires TCP 135 to be open.
+• TCP Port 135: RPC dynamic port allocation requires TCP 135 to be open.
 Many AD services use RPC for communication.

 AD Web Services

-• TCP 9389: ADWS allows the management of AD via web services.
+• TCP Port 9389: ADWS allows the management of AD via web services.
 ADWS listens on TCP 9389 by default.

 AD DS

-• TCP 636: LDAPS encrypted LDAP communication uses TCP 636.
+• TCP Port 636: LDAPS encrypted LDAP communication uses TCP 636.
 Required for secure LDAP binds between DCs.

 Additional Ports